|

 PCs were used outside of military/university/business locations?

-Did that change my example at all?
 Yes, since it isn't the OSes themselves which drive the pace of technology, but rather the fundamental research being done with regards to materials/components/processes, which is useful for both generic computation/logic and special purpose signal processing.
 Quite a lot of which is either fully governmentally funded or has public/private partnerships.

 By Jetackuu 2014-12-18 18:35:54